Masco (MAS)

 13. Is Now The Time To Buy Masco?

 We cheer for all companies making their customers lives easier, but in the case of Masco, we’ll be cheering from the sidelines.
-To kick things off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+First off, its revenue growth was weak over the last five years.
 And while its stellar ROIC suggests it has been a well-run company historically, the downside is its diminishing returns show management's prior bets haven't worked out.
 On top of that, its organic revenue declined.

-Masco’s P/E ratio based on the next 12 months is 15.4x.
+Masco’s P/E ratio based on the next 12 months is 17.1x.
 This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
-There are better stocks to buy right now.
+There are superior stocks to buy right now.